-Evaluation & Applied Research Methods equips you to conduct research-based evaluation in a range of professional settings, from federal health agencies to philanthropic foundations, academia, and more.
+The Evaluation & Applied Research Methods PhD program focuses on training you in the design and implementation of impactful evaluations that improve the lives of people across a range of settings, including federal health agencies, educational programs, philanthropic foundations, academia, and more.

 CGU’s Division of Behavioral & Organizational Sciences is a globally recognized leader in evaluation and applied research methods for real-world settings.
 Here, you’ll receive expert training in one of the preeminent evaluation programs in the country.
-You’ll embark on a lifetime of meaningful scholarship and practice as you participate in leading research with highly regarded faculty-scholars, including leading evaluation expert Michael Scriven, recipient of the American Evaluation Association’s Lazarsfeld Medal for contributions to evaluation theory.
-Our graduates emerge prepared for top leadership positions in evaluation and applied science in government, business, health care, and consulting, and at major universities across the globe.
+You’ll embark on a lifetime of meaningful scholarship and practice as you participate in leading research with highly regarded faculty-scholars.
+Our graduates emerge prepared for top leadership positions in evaluation and applied science in government, business, education, health care, foundations, consulting, and at major universities across the globe.

-- All graduate students in Evaluation & Applied Research Methods are encouraged to gain practical experience through projects, internships, or jobs, often at CGU’s research centers and affiliates, such as the Claremont Evaluation Center or the Health Psychology and Prevention Science Institute.
+- All graduate students in Evaluation & Applied Research Methods are encouraged to gain practical experience through projects, internships, or jobs.
+These opportunities can be frequently accessed through our research centers and affiliates, such as the Claremont Evaluation Center or the Health Psychology and Prevention Science Institute

-- We have a generous transfer-of-units policy for students who have already earned a master’s degree from another institution.
+- We have a generous transfer-of-units policy if you have already earned a master’s degree with an empirical thesis from another institution.
 If applying for a PhD, you may transfer up to 24 units of relevant coursework and a master’s thesis.

 - All Evaluation students who request financial aid receive fellowships.
 DBOS also regularly hires students for paid research positions and teaching assistantships.